christopher5106/christopher5106.github.io/_posts/2018-10-20-course-zero-deep-learning.markdown

 where D is the real sample distribution, N is the number of samples on which the cross entropy is estimated and $$ \hat{c}(x) $$ is the true class of x.

-To compute our empirical cross-entropy for one sample (N=1),
+Our empirical cross-entropy for one sample (N=1) becomes

 $$ \text{CrossEntropy} \approx - \log(p_\hat{c}) $$